Posted on Leave a comment

 The build is relatively simple but would require basic skills for working with wood and essential DIY tools.

-There is nothing too crazy though, so if you are just starting with discussing launch gliders – it is a great choice.
+There is nothing too crazy though, so if you are just starting with discuss launch gliders – it is a great choice.

 Before You Start